athawe/AT-Enmity-Cycle/Pathfinder 2E/CompendiumDirectoryPF2e/Bestiaries/Bestiary 3/Tomb Giant.md

     desc: "_[[Spells/Create Undead|Create Undead]]_"

   - name: "Dooming Touch"
     desc: " (divine) The tomb giant's claws carry the accursed power of their foul gods.
-A creature hit by the tomb giant's claw Strike becomes [[Conditions/Doomed 1|Doomed 1]]."
+A creature hit by the tomb giant's claw Strike becomes [[Conditions/Doomed|Doomed 1]]."

   - name: "Font of Death"
     desc: "`pf2:3` (divine,void) The tomb giant turns the spiritual tide on a creature that has just died, temporarily transforming it into a volatile vessel of void energy.
 The tomb giant touches a creature that died in the past 24 hours, infusing its flesh and bone with void energy.
-Once during the next hour, the tomb giant can spend a single action (from any distance) to release this void energy from the corpse in an explosion that deals 10d8 void damage energy in a 15-foot burst (DC 32 Fortitude check save); if not released before the end of the hour, the energy dissipates harmlessly.
+Once during the next hour, the tomb giant can spend a single action (from any distance) to release this void energy from the corpse in an explosion that deals 10d8 void damage energy in a @Template[burst|distance:15] (DC 32 Fortitude check save); if not released before the end of the hour, the energy dissipates harmlessly.
 The tomb giant can't use Font of Death while a previous corpse remains infused."

   - name: "[[Bestiary Ability Glossary/Throw Rock|Throw Rock]]"
     desc: "`pf2:1`  "